Understanding Mortgage Down Payments

 Buying a home is a major financial decision — one of the largest you’ll likely make in your lifetime.
-A significant part of this process is saving up for a down payment.
+A significant part of this process is saving up for a mortgage down payment.
 Many homebuyers will work hard and save for many years to build up their savings for this important purchase.
 But what amount is right for you?
-That all depends on the cost of the home you’re looking to buy and what your personal financial situation and goals are.
+How much money do you need to save for a down payment on a house?
+It all depends on the cost of the home you’re looking to buy and what your personal financial situation and goals are.

-The U.S. Government offers a variety of home purchase programs that help make homeownership possible for more people.
+The U.S. government offers a variety of home purchase programs that help make homeownership possible for more people.
 These programs are offered through agencies such as the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA), and the U.S. Department of Veterans Affairs (VA).
-Each of these agencies offers specific loan programs with different down payment requirements.
+Each of these agencies offers specific mortgage loan programs with different down payment requirements:

-- FHA Home Loan — A great option for first-time buyers and those with financial or credit setbacks.
-The required down payment amount is 3.5%, and a parent or relative can be a co-applicant on the loan with you.
+- FHA Home Loan — This loan is a great option for first-time buyers and those with financial or credit setbacks.
+The required down payment amount for an FHA home loan is 3.5%, and a parent or relative can be a co-applicant on the loan with you.
 Mortgage insurance will be required.

 - FHA 203(k) Rehabilitation Loan — Want to buy a home that needs repairs?
-With a FHA 203(k) rehabilitation loan, you can finance a home and many qualifying repairs.
+With an FHA 203(k) rehab loan, you can finance a home and many qualifying repairs.
 Two versions are available depending on the type of repairs required and their costs.
 Mortgage insurance will be required.

-- USDA Rural Home Loan — If the home you’re looking to buy is in a designated USDA rural area, you may be able to qualify for a USDA home loan.
-This program provides up to 100% financing, meaning no down payment is required.
+- USDA Rural Home Loan — If the home you’re looking to buy is in a designated USDA rural area, then you may be able to qualify for a USDA home loan.
+This program provides up to 100% financing, which means no down payment is required.
 View a map of the designated rural areas to see if the property you’re interested in is eligible.